daxo4/laravel-socket/README.md

 }
 ```

+# Using Laravel-socket
 #### Run the server
+As a web socket service, Laravel-socket must be run alongside a conventional REST server.

 You can run the server from the command line via Artisan:
 ```
 php artisan socket:serve [--port=8080]